PoisenPrince/Diligent-Project/README.md

 cd backend
 npm run seed
 ```
-This connects to the configured MongoDB instance and inserts 10 sample products.
+This connects to the configured MongoDB instance and inserts 10 sample products, then closes the database connection cleanly.

 ## Testing
 ```bash